-The Natural Aural Approach recognises :-
+The Natural Aural Approach recognises :

-- that families are at the centre of the approach and are helped to understand the crucial part they play and that they ‘can do it’ within the natural circumstances of their home and community.
+- That families are at the centre of the approach and are helped to understand the crucial part they play and that they ‘can do it’ within the natural circumstances of their home and community.

-- That this is managed and maintained and reviewed so that it is consistently worn throughout the baby/child’s waking hours.
+- That this is managed and maintained and reviewed so that it is consistently worn throughout the baby/child’s waking hours

-- that the Teacher of the deaf joins up the professional support with the family and encourages positive management and review of the equipment and ensures that the family recognises its natural skills, in monitoring and supporting the next steps.
+- That the Teacher of the deaf joins up the professional support with the family and encourages positive management and review of the equipment and ensures that the family recognises its natural skills, in monitoring and supporting the next steps.
 The family focused approach ensures that adjustments are made in a timely way, the support is individualised and that the family is always forward looking that there is an understanding of language development and that it starts with listening, hence the need for optimum working and worn ‘hearing aids’. (‘Hearing aids’ stand for any audiological device including hearing aids, BAHA, Cochlear implants)

-- in the early stages it is all about listening and that to listen to what is said it has to be meaningful and have purpose, even if that purpose is just ‘fun’.
+- In the early stages it is all about listening and that to listen to what is said, it has to be meaningful and have purpose, even if that purpose is just ‘fun’.

-- that children aren’t taught to talk in a structured way and nor is it reduced or over pronounced.
+- That children aren’t taught to talk in a structured way and nor is it reduced or over pronounced.
 The language is age and stage appropriate and it will often start in a contingent situation which provides the clarity to tune in and actively take part.
 As the listener becomes more experienced, language will become more sophisticated as information and ideas become more reflective and the child becomes more creative and can infer, predict and imagine.